An Introduction to the Internship Process

-- This listserv is utilized by the Career Services and Experiential Learning team to post some currently available jobs, internships and co-ops, including local to international positions.
-The main system in which students should search for jobs, internships, and co-ops is Handshake (www.syr.joinhandshake.com)
+This listserv is utilized by Career Services team to post some currently available jobs, internships and co-ops, including local to international positions.
+The main system in which students should search for jobs, internships, and co-ops is Handshake ( syr.joinhandshake.com )

-- For assistance with resume preparation, interviewing, and utilization of Handshake, the online recruiting tool, you may consult with the iSchool’s Director of Career Services, Christopher Perrello (email@example.com) or the Assistant Director of Career Services, Jeffrey Fouts (firstname.lastname@example.org).
-You must set up an appointment through Handshake to meet with either Christopher or Jeff.
+- For assistance with resume preparation, interviewing, and utilization of Handshake, the online recruiting tool, you may consult with the iSchool’s Associate Director of Career Services, Jeffrey Fouts (email@example.com ) or the Career Development Specialist, Morgan Mastronardi, (firstname.lastname@example.org) .
+You must set up an appointment through Handshake to meet with either Jeff or Morgan.

 - The Site Supervisor must be willing to guide, supervise, and evaluate the student